greatxrider/todolist-vanilla-javasript/README.md

-# Todo List - Vanilla JavaScript
+# Todo List
+Using only Vanilla JavaScript

 This is a simple Todo List application built using Vanilla JavaScript.
 It allows users to add, remove, and toggle tasks on their list.